 Key West Florida, USA Travel Guide

-West does not just invite you to visit; it encourages you to become some of its story, even if just for a short time.
+West does not just invite you to visit; it encourages you to become some of its story, even if exclusively for a short time.
 You can choose to dive into the lively nightlife, explore quiet historical sites, or spend your days on the waterfront.

 Closer to Havana, Cuba than Miami, Florida.